alejolp/extmodem/README.md

 ### Raspberry Pi Support

 I'm running extmodem on my RPi.
-To compile with cmake I'm you can:
+To compile with cmake you can:

     mkdir build
     cd build